 Once the Queen and the Royal Court are on the float for Judging, cell phones must not be used or seen.

-Only the Queen and members of her Royal Court are allowed on the float once it has been set up and is in the parade line-up (exceptions made by Queen’s Committee or Parade Coordinator) No unauthorized persons are allowed.
+Only the Queen and members of her Royal Court are allowed on the float once it has been set up and is in the parade line-up (exceptions made by Queen’s Committee or Parade Coordinator).
+No unauthorized persons are allowed.

 The Queen and her Royal Court are expected to conduct themselves in a friendly and courteous manner through out the year.
-Alcohol and drug abuse will not be tolerated Please remember you are representing Gonzales County.
+Alcohol and drug abuse will not be tolerated.
+Please remember you are representing Gonzales County.

 Each Royal Court member must ride at least 10 parades.
 Each Royal Court member may ride all parades.
 There are about 24 parades during the parade year.